presicion25/odTicket-Configuration/README.md

 <br />
 <br />

 Step 6.
-Go the the agent panel and create new user (Person who can create a service ticket request).
+Go the the agent panel and create new user (Customers who can create a service ticket request).
 Go to:
 - Agent Panel -> Users -> Add New
 - For the purposes of testing create two users (whatever names you choose)